TheRealBenForce/toproms/README.md

 ## How to use
 1. Download and unzip repository
-2. Install pip install dependencies fuzzywuzzy and yaml.
-Optionally python-Levenshtein to make things go a lot quicker.
+2. Install pip install dependencies fuzzywuzzy, requests and pyyaml.
+    * Optionally python-Levenshtein to make things go a lot quicker.
+You will also need [Microsoft Visual C++ Compiler for Python 2.7](http://aka.ms/vcpython27).
 3. Edit config.csv to point to your rom folders.
 If you have an unreferenced platform, you can look it up in yamls\platform_list.yml
 4. run 'python \_\_main__.py'.
 The program will take a best guess to make a subset of your highest rated roms and copy to toproms folder.
     * To refresh the platform and top rates game list, optionally, run 'python \_\_main__.py -a IGDB', where IGDB is an IGDB api key.